DimitarChristoff/mailcheck/README.md

 Methodology
 -----------
-Mailcheck currently uses the [sift3](http://siderite.blogspot.com/2007/04/super-fast-and-accurate-string-distance.html) string similarity / distance algorithm by [Siderite](http://siderite.blogspot.com/).
+Mailcheck currently supports the [sift3](http://siderite.blogspot.com/2007/04/super-fast-and-accurate-string-distance.html) string similarity / distance algorithm by [Siderite](http://siderite.blogspot.com/).

-As an alternative to the `String.distance` exported by `String.distance.js`, you can use [String.levenstein by thinkphp](http://mootools.net/forge/p/string_levenshtein), though the results may vary slightly.
+As an alternative to the `String.distance` exported by `String.distance.js`, you can use `String.levenstein`, though the results may vary slightly.
+Levenstein may be slightly slower but it works in IE6/7 whereas sift3 can produce some really ill-advised suggestions.

 Tests
 -----